 The Company's consolidated financial statements are based on the accounting policies used.
 Certain accounting polices require that estimates and assumptions be made by management for use in the preparation of the financial statements.
 Critical accounting policies are those that are central to the presentation of the Company's financial condition and results and that require subjective or complex estimates by management.
-There have been no other changes with respect to the Company's critical accounting policies from those disclosed in its 2017 Annual Report on Form 10-K filed with the SEC on August 2, 2017.
-Also see Note 13, Recently Adopted Accounting Pronouncements.
+We implemented Accounting Standard Update No. 2014-09, Revenue from Contracts with Customers (Accounting Standards Codification Topic 606, "ASC 606"), in the first quarter of fiscal 2019.
+There have been no other changes with respect to the Company's critical accounting policies from those disclosed in its 2018 Annual Report on Form 10-K filed with the SEC on August 2, 2018.
+Also see Note 12, Recently Adopted Accounting Pronouncements, and Note 13, Revenue Recognition.